isidrolv/JavaInterviewQuestionsAndAnswers/readme.md

   By following these best practices and designing multi-threaded programs carefully, you can reduce the likelihood of deadlocks and improve the reliability of your applications.
-- 203 .
-What are the important methods in Java for inter-thread communication? \
+- **203 .
+What are the important methods in Java for inter**-thread communication? \
   Java provides several methods for inter-thread communication, including:
     - **`wait` and `notify`**: The `wait` and `notify` methods are used to coordinate the execution of threads by allowing